U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Natural Gas Consumption

-EIA expects total natural gas consumption will average 72.1 Bcf per day (Bcf/d) in 2014, an increase of 0.7 Bcf/d from 2013.
-Increased residential, commercial, and industrial use offsets declines from the electric power sector, which are related to higher natural gas prices.
-In 2015, total natural gas consumption falls by 0.4 Bcf/d as a decline in residential and commercial consumption more than offsets consumption growth in the industrial and electric power sectors.
-EIA expects natural gas consumption in the power sector to increase to 22.8 Bcf/d in 2015 with the retirement of some coal plants.
+EIA expects total natural gas consumption will average 72.4 Bcf/d in 2014, an increase of 1.4% from 2013, led by the industrial sector.
+In 2015, total natural gas consumption falls by 0.3 Bcf/d as a return to near-normal winter weather contributes to lower residential and commercial consumption.
+Higher natural gas prices this year contribute to a 1.1% decline in natural gas consumption in the power sector to 22.1 Bcf/d in 2014.
+EIA expects natural gas consumption in the power sector to increase to 22.8 Bcf/d in 2015 with lower natural gas prices and the retirement of some coal plants.

 Natural Gas Production and Trade